View Document Text

 •

-Inflation Risk: Most fixed-income instruments will sustain losses if inflation increases, or the
+Inflation Risk: Most fixed-income instruments will sustain losses if inflation increases or the market

-market anticipates increases in inflation.
-If we enter a period of moderate or heavy inflation,
+anticipates increases in inflation.
+If we enter a period of moderate or heavy inflation, the value of

 Interest Rate Risk: Fluctuations in interest rates may cause investment prices to fluctuate.